 Want the lowdown on DNA testing for genealogy?
 Read on!
 This article was originally published in October 2018 and was updated on 14 July 2021.

 DNA – the basics

 Anyone who knows me will tell you that science was not my favourite subject in high school, so I am definitely not the expert on the science side of all this.
 However, I do believe that to use DNA as a tool to find biological ancestry, a basic grounding is helpful.

 We inherit DNA from our biological parents, who inherited it from their parents, who inherited it from their parents, and so on.
-No one has the same DNA profile as you (even identical twins DNA is not completely identical although it mostly is).
+No one has the same DNA profile as you (even identical twins DNA is not completely identical according to a recent study).

 Humans are living beings, and all living beings are made up of cells.
 Cells contain many things, including hereditary material.
 For our purposes, this includes DNA and mitochondria.
 DNA is organised into chromosomes.
 We have twenty-two pairs of chromosomes known as ‘autosomes’; and another pair of chromosomes, which are the ‘sex’ chromosomes (so 46 chromosomes in total, one half of the pair inherited from your mother, and the other half from your father).

 The sex chromosome is what makes us either biologically male or biologically female; females have two ‘X’ chromosomes, and males have one ‘X’, and one ‘Y’.